microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingattendancereport-get.md

 The following example shows how to get the attendance report for a webinar session based on its **id**.

 > [!TIP]
 > The **attendanceRecords** property provides participant data.
 It is a navigation property that isn't returned by default.
-To retrieve **attendanceRecords**, use the [List Attendance Records](attendancerecord-list.md) API.
-Alternatively to retrieve **attendanceRecords** in line, use the `$expand=attendanceRecords` query option, as shown in [example 1](#example-1-get-the-attendance-report-with-attendance-records-for-an-online-meeting-by-id).
+To retrieve **attendanceRecords**, use the [List attendance records](attendancerecord-list.md) API.
+Alternatively, to retrieve **attendanceRecords** in line, use the `$expand=attendanceRecords` query option, as shown in [example 1](#example-1-get-the-attendance-report-with-attendance-records-for-an-online-meeting-by-id).

 #### Request